Leader of Kenyan drug organization sentenced to 25 years in U.S.

-NEW YORK (Reuters) - A leading Kenyan drug trafficker, Baktash Akasha, was sentenced to 25 years in prison by a U.S. judge on Friday after he pleaded guilty last year to conspiracy to import heroin and methamphetamine and other crimes.
+NEW YORK (Reuters) - A U.S. judge sentenced a leading Kenyan drug trafficker, Baktash Akasha, to 25 years in prison on Friday after he pleaded guilty last year to conspiracy to import heroin and methamphetamine and other crimes.

-U.S. District Judge Victor Marrero in Manhattan sentenced Akasha, 42, who U.S. prosecutors have described as the leader of the Akasha organization, a major smuggling operation connecting the poppy fields of Afghanistan to European and U.S. cities.
+U.S. District Judge Victor Marrero in Manhattan sentenced Akasha, 42.
+Prosecutors described Akasha as the leader of a crime family called the Akasha organization, a major smuggling operation connecting the poppy fields of Afghanistan to European and U.S. cities.
+In his guilty plea, Akasha also admitted to bribing officials in Kenya.

 His brother, Ibrahim Akasha, has also pleaded guilty in the case and is scheduled to be sentenced by the same judge in November.

+“They want a life sentence without an American victim, without drugs in the United States,” he said during the hearing.

+Just before he was sentenced, Akasha apologized to his friends and family as he asked the judge to show “mercy.”

-George Goltzer, Akasha’s lawyer, said after the sentence that the judge had been “very thoughtful” but declined to comment further.
+Goltzer said after the sentence that the judge had been “very thoughtful,” but declined to comment further.

 The case stemmed from a U.S. Drug Enforcement Administration probe into the Akasha organization, leading to the extradition of the brothers to the United States from Kenya in January 2017 along with Gulam Hussein, a Pakistani national charged with heading a drug transportation network, and Vijaygiri Goswami, an Indian businessman accused of managing the organization’s drug business.